 This means participants fly up to the 89th parallel and then proceed to ski the last 60 nautical miles to the Geographic North Pole.
 It takes about 12 days.

 Any questions about Eric’s winter survival tips?
 Do you have any other suggestions?
-Drop me a message in the comments below!
+Join the conversation on Facebook, Instagram, or Twitter to share!